mossprescott/pynand/README.md

 ## Step 1: Do the Exercises

-_NOTE: for the time being, solved versions of each component are included.
-When everything's working as intended, we'll come back and clean it up so the exercises are ready to solve._

 First clone the repo and run `pytest`.
-If your environment is set up, you should see a lot of failing tests, because none of the components are implemented yet (except `Nand`, which you get for free).
+All the tests should pass, because the included solutions are used for every component.

-Now open `project01.py` in a text editor, find the `mkNot` function, and replace the `___`s with references to the inputs so that it computes the expected result.
+Now open [project_01.py](project_01.py) in a text editor, find the `mkNot` function, and the line with `solved_01.Not`.
+Replace that with `Nand(a=..., b=...)` using the inputs so that it computes the expected result.

 Run `pytest test_01.py`.
 If `test_not` passes, you can move on to the next component.

+When you're all done, delete the line `from nand.solutions import solved_01` at the top of the file to be sure you didn't miss anything.
+Actually, if you prefer you can start by deleting that line, then work on getting the tests to pass one at a time.

-When all those tests pass, you're done with the first chapter.
-Move on to test_02.py…
+That's it for the first chapter.
+Now move on to `test_02.py`…

 ## Step 2: Enjoy